venta380/venta380.github.io/visualizations.md

 ---
 layout: page
 title: Visualizations
-subtitle: Visualizations to extract maximum from your data
+subtitle: Visualizations to extract maximum from your data.
 ---

 # Interactive visualizations using Tableau